 Do not panic.

 The boat could be near, but you missed it.
-Even small chop makes waves higher than your head, and unless you are looking in the right direction at the right time you can miss a boat only thirty meters away.
-Inflate your BCD so that your head is as high as possible and do a slow 360-degree inspection of the horizon.
+Even a small chop makes waves higher than your head, and unless you are looking in the right direction at the right time, you can miss a boat only thirty meters away.
+Inflate your BCD so that your head is as high as possible, and do a slow 360-degree inspection of the horizon.

 Activate Your Signal Devices

-If the boat is nowhere to be seen, it may be because of the ocean swell that is blocking your view of the dive boat, and the boat crew may be having the same problem in locating you.
+If the boat is nowhere to be seen, it may be because of the ocean swell blocking your view of the dive boat, and the boat crew may have the same problem locating you.
 In these cases, audible signalling devices are especially helpful.
 Therefore, both a visual and an audible signalling device is considered standard equipment for recreational divers.

 The key to getting noticed is being tall, vivid, and loud.
 Every diver ought to carry a visible signal in the form of an inflatable safety sausage (SMB).
 SMBs are long vibrant tubes deployed on the surface to draw the attention of the boat crew and tell other boats you are there.
 Also make use of an auditory signal like the Duo Alert air horn.
 Deflate your BC enough to submerge your ears before sounding it as the blast could damage your hearing.